- Your workplace participates in “RUOK day” – tick

 Yet is it enough?

-What are the impact of these initiatives?
+What is the impact of these initiatives?

 You’re doing well to promote mental health in the workplace so deserve a pat on the back but if you are still experiencing the following, then there may be more systemic issues at play.